Unlitofire/nitro-gen-checker/README.md

 # Nitro Gen and Checker

--  Bot that will automatically generated unchecked codes and will check every 10 seconds.
+-  Bot that will automatically generates unchecked nitro codes and will check every 10 seconds.

 # Setup